TIMELINE: Winter after Blood Hound.

 “Don’t worry, we’ll pay you,” Grimaldi chuckled, and then turned his watery eyes on me again.
 “You know you’re coming with us, don’t you?”

 “I don’t know about that.
 But you’re going to tell me what you did to Joe Mellon.”

 “You mean Joshua Archer,” Grimaldi said, and made a subtle gesture to the men behind him.
 “You’re about to find out.”

 It escalated before I could give my own witty retort.
 I’d like to say that I put up a tremendously good fight, but it was me versus eight werewolves.
-I saw movement in the corner of my eye and drew my gun, only for someone on my right to close the difference and grab my gun hand before I could fire.
-I twisted and attempted to judo-flip him, but he transformed, his body instantly shifting into something much larger, hairier, and not so easy to throw.
+There was movement in the corner of my eye, I drew my gun.
+Only for someone on my right to close the difference and grab my gun hand before I could fire.
+Twisting, I attempted to judo-flip him, but he transformed, his body instantly shifting into something much larger, hairier, and not so easy to throw.

-Silver bullets were effective against any kind of werewolf – the ones not particularly vulnerable to the metal were still getting shot, after all.
+Silver bullets were effective against any kind of werewolf—the ones not particularly vulnerable to the metal were still getting shot, after all.
 Two of my bullets struck this one in the chest, and he crumpled backwards.
-Then one of them opened fire on me, a bullet hitting my arm.
+One of them opened fire on me, a bullet hit my arm.
 I dropped my gun as an all-too-familiar burning agony began to spread from the gunshot.

 “Silver works great on vampires, too,” Mr. Clean said, still aiming at me.

 I could still move, which meant the bullet hadn’t lodged in my arm.
 I couldn’t grab my gun off the ground without getting shot, but I dashed to the left to throw his aim off, only for Clean Sr. to intercept me, clotheslining me with a meaty forearm.